FoveaCentral/vaccinesignup/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description

-Provide as much background as the implementer needs to solve the problem.
-Include screenshots, excerpts from support emails, and links to other issues or pull requests as needed.
+Provide as much background as the developer needs to implement the feature.
+Include screenshots, excerpts from emails, and links to other issues or pull requests as needed.

 ## Success Criteria

-How would a stakeholder test whether the issue has been completed or not?
+How would a stakeholder test whether the feature was completed or not?